What Is "The Fourth Wall?"

 Obviously, no such wall really exists, but to keep up the illusion of theater, the actors pretend that they cannot hear or see the audience and the audience gets to enjoy the wonderful sensation of being a fly on the wall.
 The same effect often occurs in movies, only the fourth wall in that instance is a camera lens.

-In some movies and television shows, actors purposely break the fourth wall and speak directly to the audience.
+In some of your favorite movies and television shows, actors purposely break the fourth wall and speak directly to the audience.
 This happens in shows like Modern Family and The Office, when they conduct their interviews for the audience.
-Another example is Leonardo in The Wolf of Wall Street-- when his character confesses to the audience about how he ended up in his predicament.

 How Does this Apply to Public Speaking?

-As we learned, when commanding the room, break the Fourth Wall as many times as possible.
+When commanding the room, you break the fourth wall by "calling the room."
+How exactly do you call the room?
+Acknowledge the obvious in your surroundings... if you notice it, your audience notices it.
 This will keep everyone there with you in the moment and engaged in the experience.

-Jim Breaks The 4th Wall with his Whisper Voice
+Watch Jim Break The 4th Wall with His Whisper Voice!

-And since we talked about Jim Gaffigan, I want to share one of my favorite clips about cake!
-Notice what a great job he does changing perspectives and breaking the 4th wall through the use of his "whisper voice."
+And since we frequently discuss Jim Gaffigan in our workshops, I want to share one of my favorite clips about Jim's addition to cake!
+Notice what a great job he does both changing perspectives and breaking the 4th wall through the ingenious use of his whisper voice.